 The SEQ field combined with the CNT field will give each UPB Communication Packet in a multiple transmission a unique identity.
 As an example, suppose a UPB Communication Packet is being transmitted four times in a row.
 The first transmission will be indicated with the SEQ/CNT fields set to 00/11 telling receivers that this is the first transmission of four.
-The next transmission will be indicated with the SEQ/CNT fields set to 01/11 telling receivers that this is the second transmission of four.
+The next transmission will be indicated with the SEQ/CNT fields set to 01/11 telling receivers that this is the four.
+The next transmission will be indicated with the SEQ/CNT fields set to 01/11 telling receivers that this is the SEQ/CNT fields set to 10/11 telling receivers that this is the second transmission of four.
 The next transmission will be indicated with the SEQ/CNT fields set to 10/11 telling receivers that this is the third transmission of four.
 The final transmission will be indicated with the SEQ/CNT fields set to 11/11 telling receivers that this is the fourth transmission of four.